Kenneth-Macharia/harvest-validator/README.md

 ## How to run the app

-1. Clone this repo on a machine which has python and git installed
+1. Clone this repo on a machine which has python3 and git installed

     `git clone https://github.com/Kenneth-Macharia/harvest-validator.git`